Jones Financial Companies Lllp Acquires 113,285 Shares of Schwab U.S. REIT ETF (NYSEARCA:SCHH)

-Jones Financial Companies Lllp raised its holdings in shares of Schwab U.S. REIT ETF (NYSEARCA:SCHH – Get Rating) by 2.4% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 4,802,559 shares of the company’s stock after buying an additional 113,285 shares during the quarter.
-Jones Financial Companies Lllp owned about 1.72% of Schwab U.S. REIT ETF worth $117,182,000 as of its most recent filing with the Securities & Exchange Commission.
+Jones Financial Companies Lllp increased its holdings in shares of Schwab U.S. REIT ETF (NYSEARCA:SCHH – Get Rating) by 2.4% in the first quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 4,802,559 shares of the company’s stock after purchasing an additional 113,285 shares during the quarter.
+Jones Financial Companies Lllp owned 1.72% of Schwab U.S. REIT ETF worth $117,182,000 as of its most recent filing with the SEC.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of the company.
-Charles Schwab Investment Advisory Inc. grew its position in shares of Schwab U.S. REIT ETF by 1.8% during the fourth quarter.
-Charles Schwab Investment Advisory Inc. now owns 23,667,623 shares of the company’s stock valued at $1,247,047,000 after purchasing an additional 407,988 shares in the last quarter.
-Financial Engines Advisors L.L.C. boosted its holdings in Schwab U.S. REIT ETF by 5.5% in the fourth quarter.
-Financial Engines Advisors L.L.C. now owns 17,411,572 shares of the company’s stock valued at $917,416,000 after purchasing an additional 915,251 shares during the last quarter.
-Envestnet Asset Management Inc. raised its position in shares of Schwab U.S. REIT ETF by 3.9% in the fourth quarter.
-Envestnet Asset Management Inc. now owns 3,023,854 shares of the company’s stock worth $159,327,000 after acquiring an additional 114,261 shares during the period.
-Matrix Trust Co raised its holdings in Schwab U.S. REIT ETF by 81.8% in the 1st quarter.
-Matrix Trust Co now owns 2,011,870 shares of the company’s stock valued at $50,075,000 after acquiring an additional 905,366 shares during the last quarter.
-Finally, Rational Advisors LLC grew its stake in shares of Schwab U.S. REIT ETF by 25.4% in the 4th quarter.
-Rational Advisors LLC now owns 1,766,176 shares of the company’s stock valued at $93,060,000 after buying an additional 358,124 shares during the period.
+A number of other large investors have also recently bought and sold shares of the company.
+LifeSteps Financial Inc. increased its holdings in Schwab U.S. REIT ETF by 99.3% in the first quarter.
+LifeSteps Financial Inc. now owns 22,662 shares of the company’s stock worth $564,000 after purchasing an additional 11,292 shares in the last quarter.
+Visionary Wealth Advisors grew its position in Schwab U.S. REIT ETF by 291.9% during the 4th quarter.
+Visionary Wealth Advisors now owns 36,159 shares of the company’s stock worth $1,905,000 after acquiring an additional 26,932 shares during the last quarter.
+Ferguson Wellman Capital Management Inc. purchased a new stake in Schwab U.S. REIT ETF in the 1st quarter worth approximately $230,000.
+CVA Family Office LLC increased its position in Schwab U.S. REIT ETF by 99.9% during the 1st quarter.
+CVA Family Office LLC now owns 2,783 shares of the company’s stock valued at $69,000 after buying an additional 1,391 shares in the last quarter.
+Finally, WBH Advisory Inc. increased its position in Schwab U.S. REIT ETF by 100.4% during the 1st quarter.
+WBH Advisory Inc. now owns 47,132 shares of the company’s stock valued at $1,187,000 after buying an additional 23,613 shares in the last quarter.

 - Get a free copy of the StockNews.com research report on Schwab U.S. REIT ETF (SCHH)